 - Can be washed in a dishwasher

 - Has non-skid rubber feet

 - Surface may not be flat

 Made of high-quality alumina oxide, Sparta offers a set of two sharpening kitchen knives with a stone.
 Designed to sharpen different blades, the stone is durable.
-The stone comes with different grits – 3000 and 8000 grits for polishing, 400 grit for dull edges, 1000 grits for sharpening tasks, and 320 grit and 240 grit for flattening.
+It includes versatile sharpening stones with different grits – 3000 and 8000 grits for polishing, 400 grit for dull edges, and 1000 grit for sharpening tasks.
 The wooden base and silicone pads add to the convenience of using this set.

 - Comprehensive set